Ways to Give

 Restricted and Endowed Gifts

 Leave a legacy at Hebrew College by establishing a named restricted and/or endowed gift.
-Please call the Office of Institutional Advancement at 617-559-8726 to discuss naming opportunities that are available in any of the following initiatives and schools:
+Please contact Rosa Franck, Director of Institutional Advancement, at 617.559.8736.

 Lead by example and influence others to follow your lead!

 An outright gift of appreciated appreciated securities is one of the most attractive methods of giving.
 Provided you have owned the securities for more than one year, a gift of listed stocks, bonds or other publicly traded securities entitles you to a charitable income-tax deduction equal to the full market value of the securities; this is calculated by averaging the high and low selling prices on the date of the gift.